-We are now accepting applications for Fall 2013.
-We will accept applications until our January 15, 2013 deadline.
+We will be accepting applications for Fall 2018 staring in September.
+All applications received on/before December 1st will receive a fee waiver.
+We will accept applications until our January 7, 2018 deadline.

 Basic requirements for admission:

 - Bachelor's degree with adequate preparation in chemistry, biology, biochemistry, physics and mathematics

 - Graduate Record Examination (GRE) scores and TOEFL or IELTS scores (international students only), to the Graduate Studies office.
 The institution code is 3351 for Dartmouth.

 - At least three (3) letters of recommendation